 2. Make Foods From Scratch

-This is one of the biggest hurdles I’ve had to overcome, but I’m happy to say that I eat very little processed food anymore.
+This is one of the biggest hurdles I’ve had to overcome, but I’m happy to say I eat very little processed food anymore.
 Making food from scratch tastes so much better, and it enables you to keep unwanted sugar out of your diet.

 Even small changes can make a big difference.
 For instance, many salad dressings contain a lot of sugar, but you can make your own healthier version at home for a fraction of the price.
 Before I made this switch, I was paying $3.50 for a small bottle of organic ginger dressing.
 Now I make my own for pennies, and it’s 100% sugar-free.